espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 A) User Code, Boilerplate
 '''''''''''''''''''''''''

-Overall application interaction with a specific IO driver for communication media and configured TCP/IP network stack is abstracted using ESP-NETIF APIs and is outlined as below:
+Overall application interaction with a specific IO driver for the communication media (network interface driver) and configured TCP/IP network stack is abstracted using ESP-NETIF APIs and is outlined as below:

 A) Initialization code